 - Who are we helping with this product?

-How To Create a UX Strategy
+How to Create a UX Strategy

-- Researching ideal customers and the market, using multiple UX research techniques
+- Researching ideal customers and the market

-- Understanding the company’s mission and direction
+- Understanding the company's goals and mission

 - Technical design skills & an awareness of multiple possible UX design approaches

-- A vision of a great product experience.
+- A vision of a great product experience

 Phase 1: Clarify Your Vision